OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-saml.md

 ## Using SAML in your OutSystems applications

-To configure SAML 2.0 end-user authentication you need to take the following steps:
+To configure SAML 2.0 end user authentication you need to take the following steps:

 1. Configure SAML 2.0 authentication in the Users application.
 1. Change the Logout flow of your OutSystems applications (only required when using Single Logout).